donskifarrell/donskifarrell.github.io/README.md

 # Running with Docker

 * Get Kitematic / DockerToolbox
-* Run CLI
+* Run docker CLI from kitematic menu
-* Navigate to directory where Jekyll site is found
+* Navigate to directory where Jekyll site is found (e.g dev/personal/blog)
 * Run command:

 	docker stop jekyll && docker rm jekyll && docker run -d -v "$PWD:/src" --name jekyll -p 4000:4000 grahamc/jekyll serve -H 0.0.0.0

+* In a browser, type the ip:port as shown in the Kitematic UI for the running jekyll container